joshstevens19/simple-uniswap-sdk/README.md

 const uniswapPair = new UniswapPair({
   // the contract address of the token you want to convert FROM
+  // if you want to ever swap native erc20 WETH then import WETH
+  // from the simple-uniswap-sdk then use the correct network yours on object
+  // so if i was on mainnet i would use WETH.MAINNET().contractAddress
   fromTokenContractAddress: '0x419D0d8BdD9aF5e606Ae2232ed285Aff190E711b',
   // the contract address of the token you want to convert TO
   toTokenContractAddress: '0x1985365e9f78359a9B6AD760e32412f4a445E862',